What Influences House Prices?

 Improving your Investment

 A drastic fall in house prices in your area can seriously affect your prospects of moving elsewhere and thus restrict your choices.
 You may have to postpone your plans until house prices recover.
 Finding yourself in negative equity, which basically means your house is currently worth less than you paid for it, is therefore not an enviable situation if you wish to sell.

-Improving or extending can often be a viable alternative to moving, if your home will not realistically sell for anything like the price you paid for it, and if you are not prepared to suffer such loss in value.
-It is wise to get advice from an estate agent or other reputable property professional before undertaking any major works which could affect the value of your home.
-Perversely, there are certain improvements that could even decrease value and as a home owner you need to be aware that highly selective improvements such as the addition of a Jacuzzi or steam cabinet do not appeal to everyone.
+Improving or extending can often be a viable alternative to moving if your home will not realistically sell for anything like the price you paid for it and if you are not prepared to suffer such loss in value.
+It is wise to get advice from an estate agent or another reputable property professional before undertaking any major works which could affect the value of your home.
+Perversely, there are certain improvements that could even decrease the value and as a homeowner, you need to be aware that highly selective improvements such as the addition of a Jacuzzi or steam cabinet do not appeal to everyone.

 If you endeavour to look after your property by implementing a regular programme of repairs and maintenance, you will find that your home will have the best chance of holding its value against similar homes.
 This also includes repairs and upgrades to interior fixtures and fittings.

 Dilapidated homes can depreciate rapidly in value, so don't neglect your duties as a homeowner or you may be in for a nasty surprise when you eventually do come to put your house up for sale.